Language

 Moles: n = mass / molar mass

-Select a common compound from the dropdown to auto-fill molar mass
+Select a common compound from the dropdown to auto-fill its molar mass

-Choose what to solve for — the target field will be highlighted and calculated automatically
+Choose what to solve for — the target field is highlighted and calculated automatically

-Switch units using the dropdown next to each input for flexible calculations
+Switch units with the dropdown beside each input for flexible calculations

 Use the Dilution tab for C₁V₁ = C₂V₂ calculations when preparing solutions